Delta-in-hub/cpython/Doc/howto/instrumentation.rst

 To observe **every** callable invocation (including C-implemented functions and method descriptors) with a **single, global probe**, CPython emits ``python`` provider ``call-entry`` events carrying the filename, function name, and module name.
-The probe first derives those strings from the target callable (Python functions, C functions, descriptors, and type calls) and only falls back to the current frame when the callable has no metadata, so extension calls like ``_pickle.loads`` emit useful names.
-Conversions are avoided when the Unicode objects are already ASCII-ready to limit per-call overhead:
+The probe derives those strings directly from the callee (Python functions, C functions, descriptors, and type calls) and emits ``?`` when metadata is absent, so extension calls like ``_pickle.loads`` report the callable’s own names without consulting the current frame.
+Conversions are avoided when the Unicode objects are already ASCII-ready to limit per-call
+overhead:

 * ``_PyObject_VectorcallTstate()`` is the lone implementation of ``PyObject_Vectorcall``.
 It is reached from bytecode-driven calls, direct